Friday, May 24, 2019

 Sometimes it is like this, Sometimes it is like that

-Today morning while walking on the highway I saw trees on both the side of the road making a canopy above us.
-My mind said, oh!
-I don’t need trees now.
+This morning, while walking on the highway, I saw trees on both sides of the road forming a canopy above us.
+My mind said, " Oh!
+I don't need trees now.
 This patch should have come in the afternoon when the temperature is at its peak.

-Likewise there are days when we are offered meals more then once while on some days we would just have a packet of biscuit.
-It was interesting how during our afternoon breaks we would be invited by extremely warm host families who would even request us to stay for the day.
-Its tempting to accept the request as evenings would be a difficult time for us to find secure and safe space to stay the night.
-I hear my tired mind say where do these warm hosts vanish after sun set.
+Likewise, there are days when we are offered meals more than once, while on some days we would just have a packet of biscuits.
+It was interesting how, during our afternoon breaks, we would be invited by extremely warm host families who would most often ask us to stay for the day.
+We can't accept the request; evenings are difficult for us to find a secure, safe space to stay the night.
+I hear my tired mind say, where do these warm hosts vanish after sunset?

-This mindset was taking me away from being in the present moment, from embracing the gifts that I had in the now.
+This mindset was taking me away from the present moment and from embracing the gifts I had in the now.

-And it was latter that I realised that this pilgrimage was all about being in the present.
-As soon as I was finding comfort or attachment with a person, place or thing, it was time to move on.
-Attachment with the past was bringing suffering for the future.
+And it was later that I realized that this pilgrimage was all about being in the present.
+As soon as I found comfort or attachment with a person, place, or thing, it was time to move on.
+Attachment to the past was bringing suffering for the future.

 "Game game game life is a game.